 Through the research component course, the program targets specific health conditions of high priority to the Hispanic population based on the mortality and morbidity trends in Puerto Rico.
 The main areas that will be given priority are: cancer, HIV/AIDS, diabetes, infant-maternal health, mental health, drug abuse and addiction (alcohol and tobacco).
 Other areas that are considered are: liver disease, obesity, cardiovascular diseases, respiratory diseases, aging related conditions and oral health.

 The program acknowledges that reinforcing multidisciplinary and interdisciplinary collaborations will enable to provide experiences that will help the Scholars develop the necessary research competencies in clinical and translational research.
-For this reason, for this grant period (2017-2022) the program will also consider candidates from two other accredited medical schools in Puerto Rico: Ponce Health Sciences University and Universidad Central del Caribe.

 Important Dates to Remember